mindthemath/home/content/workshops/jupyterhub.md

 By the end of this workshop, participants will:

-- Understand the benefits of using JupyterHub for teams of academic researchers
+- Understand the benefits of using JupyterHub for teams of academic researchers and industry data scientists
-- Have hands-on experience deploying JupyterHub using Docker-Compose
+- Have seen the entire process of deploying and configuring JupyterHub using Docker-Compose
 - Be equipped to manage and scale JupyterHub deployments in their own academic environments

 ## Workshop Structure